Cybersecurity for Small Businesses

 Supply Chain Exposure

 Even when your business is not the primary target, attackers use small business systems as a launchpad to reach clients, partners, or larger organizations within your network.
-Your vulnerability can become your partners' problem as well.
+Your vulnerability can become your partners' problem as well, leading to potential legal issues and liability.

 The Business Impact